sinch/Sinch-Auth-Tree-Nodes/README.md

 ### SinchAuthenticationNode

 This node initiates the verification process.
-By the default it looks into `identityPhoneNumberAttribute` passed as a configuration option (username is aquired by checking the `username` field of shared state).
+By the default it looks into `identityPhoneNumberAttribute` passed as a configuration option (username is acquired by checking the `username` field of shared state).
-If no phone number is present node asks presents the user a page where the number can be typed and used for verification later.
+If no phone number is present node presents the user a page where the number can be typed and used for verification purposes.
 Properties of the node:

 * **appHash** - Application Hash for your application found in the Sinch Verification Portal dashboard.